 Before you can integrate the Skillz SDK into your game, you must first properly add it to your Xcode project.
-For this and all future articles, we require the use of Unity 4.6+ or Unity 5, and Xcode 8.
+For this and all future articles, we require the use of Unity 2017, and Xcode 9.

 Step 1: Add the Skillz SDK to your Unity project